Kuza Biashara

 Overall B Impact Score

-Based on the B Impact assessment, Kuza Biashara Limited earned an overall score of 137.2.
+Based on the B Impact assessment, Kuza Biashara earned an overall score of 137.2.
 The median score for ordinary businesses who complete the assessment is currently 50.9.

 137.2